ethan-santiago-james/ANDIE-University-Project-/README.md

 ### How was the system tested?

-The application was run with each new feature added to ensure everything that worked prior still worked
+The features added were tested against the requirements specified in the lab book.
+Gaussian filter was tested with all available inputs with the use of print statements, and performed as expected.
+Also, when new features were added, it was tested if the new features affected the functionality of earlier added features.

 ### Known Bugs

-* The undo, and redo buttons do not work for image rotations
+* The redo button does not work for the "Transform" operations
-* Image operations involving rotations do not get saved when the image is exported

 ### Refactoring